ivanmyzou/Synthetic-Dependence-Tests/Reproduction/README.md

-# Synthetic Dependence Tests

-## Instructions for Reproducing
+# Instructions for Reproducing

+1.
+2.
+3.
+4.
+5.